DiSkyOrg/Documentation/docs/docs/events-rework.md

 [[[% import 'macros.html' as macros %]]]

+!!! danger "Those events will only work with **DiSky v4.22.2** or higher!"

 ## Information: Retrieve-Values

 For some event, you can see a `retrieve values` section.
 Some values are given by Discord directly, and others needs another **request** to Discord to get the value (those are in as `retrieve values`).